swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 5. Pushed drift snapshots to a remote Evidently workspace
 6. Deployed the Evidently UI service on Kubernetes
 7. Scheduled drift reports with a GitHub Actions workflow
-8. Accessed the dashboard and the JSON drift summary
+8. Accessed the dashboard and the drift reports
 9. Committed the changes to Git

 You fixed some of the previous issues: